-- Give parents/carers details on attendance in our newsletters - Celebrate improving attendance - Report to parents/carers regularly on their child's attendance - Contact parents/carers should their child's attendance fall below the school's target for attendance.
+- Give parents/carers details on attendance in our newsletters - Report to parents/carers annually on their child's attendance with the annual school report. - Contact parents/carers should their child's attendance fall below the school's target for attendance. - Celebrate excellent attendance by displaying and reporting individual and class achievements - Reward good or improving attendance